What Is Email Security?

 Email security – an essential security need for any organization – comprises all the technology and policies that are designed to protect email content and communications against cyberattacks.

-Email security should protect an email inbox from everyday hackers, malware, and phishing.
+Whether your on-prem or in the cloud, email security should protect an email inbox from everyday hackers, malware, and phishing.
 It should protect a brand from imposters posing as trusted colleagues, vendors, and partners intent on defrauding the brand.
 Last but not certainly least, it should protect an organization’s data.

 What Is Anti-Phishing?